 Starscream then created and subsequently murdered a clone to get THAT T-Cog and installed it in himself.
 Bumblebee managed to retrieve his original T-Cog eventually, though it was heavily, but not irreparably, damaged in the process.

 Ben in Ben 10 has this happen to him a lot, since he's basically got a Black Boxfrom outer spacepermanently attached to his wrist.
 Even leaving aside that when he uses it, it turns him into the alien he chooses (or the one it chooses instead) until the timer runs down, then turns him back human until it powers up again, there have been a number of Mode Lock incidents, generally involving a weaker alien such as Grey Matter or Ditto.

 As a variant, Kevin winds up submitting to Mode Lock after overuse of previously-acquired Omnitrix-fueled transformation — what Vilgax lovingly calls a "misshapen, chaotic amalgamation".
 By the time Alien Force rolls around, he returned to human form in time for his escape from the Null-Void.

 Seems to have happened to Kevin yet again in Alien Force, since now he's part concrete, metal, diamond, and other stuff.

 Also a plot point in the episode "Con of Rath", wherein Ben spends basically the entire episode in the form of the titular alien (which debuted in said episode).
-This was due to interference inadvertently caused by the Luodan Prince Tiffin, whom the crew have to escort in a supposed peacemaking effort.
+This was due to electromagnetic interference inadvertently caused by the Luodan Prince Tiffin, whom the crew have to escort in a supposed peacemaking effort.